samcorcos/programming-cs/cseducation.md

 As a broad policy, I would recommend the following, in order of importance:

 ```
-High schools should offer computer science courses, with the current curriculum.
+1. High schools should offer computer science courses, with the current curriculum.
-Computer science courses should satisfy a math or science course requirement.
+2. Computer science courses should satisfy a math or science course requirement.
-All students should have the option to take at least an introductory computer science or programming course.
+3. All students should have the option to take at least an introductory computer science or programming course.
-High schools should offer programming courses in JavaScript.
+4. High schools should offer programming courses in JavaScript.
 ```

-********* note: I actually very much disagree with the foreign language bit, feel free to ping me for discussion, but i think regardless of whether or not i agree with it, we haven't developed any support for that suggestion here, and i dont think we should make any recommendations without introduction or explanation

-******** things to try to work in:
-1. Make CS more than an elective.
-A series of missing incentives has been stunting the growth of computer science education.
-When a class doesn't count for anything, there's:
-  - no incentive for students to take it, and thus
-  - no incentive for schools to offer it, and thus
-  - no incentive for teachers to train to teach it

-Returning to our original four questions:
-- "Should all schools offer CS classes?" - Absolutely, as much as possible.
-- "Should all schools offer programming classes?" - Yes, if we have enough good teachers to teach them, but there's no sense in doing it poorly or without sufficient resources.
-- "Should all schools require CS classes?" - Eventually, yes, but definitely not yet.
-- "Should all schools require programming classes?" - Absolutely not.

-- We don't want students who would otherwise be interested to be turned away from the field prematurely by a poorly implemented or undersupported graduation requirement, so let's not half-ass computer science at the high school level

-*******end things to try to work in

-Courses beyond the introductory-level can be language agnostic.

-__NEEDS MORE CONCISE RECOMMENDATIONS__

 To whomever may be reading this, I'm quite interested to hear what you think.